praptidevgun25/praptidevgun25/README.md

 ### Hi there 👋

 I'm Prapti, an aspiring Software Developer.
 Currently a second year CSE student at Sharda University, Greater Noida.
-I have a love/hate relationship with programming.

 - 🔭 I’m currently working, learning and growing my skillset in data structures and algorithms.
 - 🌱 I’m also learning Machine Learning.